Powered by

 When the Ground Report team reached these villages, we were stunned to see the condition of the people, there was no road to reach the village, and people were living in bad conditions in mud-dung houses.
 There is no water to drink, food is still being cooked on the wood-charcoal run chulha, there are no toilets in the houses, and wherever one looks there are only signs of poverty and misery.

 'The situation was unbelievable.
-We had heard that 100 percent of the houses have electricity, 90 percent of the houses have gas cylinders, and everyone has a solid roof over their heads, so why is it not here?'
+We had heard that 100 per cent of the houses have electricity, 90 per cent of the houses have gas cylinders, and everyone has a solid roof over their heads, so why is it not here?'

-Even the villagers do not have the answer to these questions, Masoom Raza of Chitravali village tells that "our forefathers have been living here since the time of the Nawabs, this land belongs to the Forest Department.
+Even the villagers do not have the answer to these questions, Masoom Raza of Chitravali village says "Our forefathers have been living here since the time of the Nawabs, this land belongs to the Forest Department.
 We are living here for 100 years.
 There are many other nearby villages which are on the forest range land, but all the development projects have reached there, only these four villages of ours have been ignored.
 We are forced to live in such bad conditions that it is not easy to describe."

 The pain of delivering a baby

-Roshan B tells that "when I was in labor pain, they were taking me to the hospital on the charpoy.
+Roshan B says "When I was in labour pain, they were taking me to the hospital on the charpoy.
 Because of the delay, I gave birth to a child in the middle of the forest.
 When the child was born, a stick went into her eye, due to which she lost her one eye."

 Masoom Raza says that "many problems will be solved once the road is built.
 People in the village are living in very bad conditions.
 The road on which you cannot walk in summer, you can imagine what would it become in the rainy season.
 Leaders come to ask for votes at the time of elections but never show their faces after that."